 - Anxiety and irritability

-Call 800-934-1582(Who Answers?) to get help today.
+Call 800-934-1582(Sponsored) to get help today.

-If you have set your sights on kicking this habit, strengthening your resolve and keeping your eye on the prize will also help you to get through the process of withdrawal and detox.
+If you have set your sights on kicking the habit, strengthening your resolve and keeping your eye on the prize will also help you to get through the process of withdrawal and detox.
 This will not be easy, but you can do it.
 You’ve already taken the first steps at regaining your life without the shadow of drug addiction blocking your view.
 As with any addiction, seeking help is the best and safest way to rid yourself of the bad and consciously look forward to the good.

 the Take-Away